 In this blog post, we have made a detailed comparison of React Native vs Flutter, the two most advanced frameworks for cross-platform app development and which one you should be preferred for business.

-Cross platform app development has been the most preferred choice among entrepreneurs for a long time.
-The reasons are speedy development process, cost-effectiveness, reusable code, etc., which are in fact some of the greatest attributes of this platform.
+Cross-platform app development has been the most preferred choice among entrepreneurs for a long time.
+The reasons are speedy development process, cost-effectiveness, reusable code, etc., which are some of the greatest attributes of this approach.

-Though numerous cross platform app development frameworks available, React Native and Flutter are the two most advanced frameworks for cross platform app development services of late.
+Though there are numerous cross-platform app development frameworks available, React Native and Flutter are the two most advanced frameworks for cross-platform app development of late.

-Launched in the last year (Sep 2018) by Google, Flutter continues evolving as a top competitor of React Native.
-This has fostered the debate of React Native vs Flutter in 2019, with a rapid pace.
+Launched in Sep 2018 by Google, Flutter continues to evolve as a top competitor of React Native.
+This has fostered the debate of React Native vs Flutter in 2019.

 Will Flutter Replace React Native?